Prinzhorn/jquery-inlog/README.md

 	returnValue: true,//Output return-value
 	indent: true,//Indent nested calls (makes sense for maxDepth !== 0)
 	maxDepth: 0,//Max depth of nested calls
-	rawOutput: false//If true, the raw stacktrace-objects will be printed (thisValue, returnValue and indent are all included for free)
+	rawOutput: false//If true, the raw stack trace objects will be printed (thisValue, returnValue and indent are all included for free)
 };
 ```